Click here to view our available properties to buy

-The heart of traditional London, Mayfair is still one of the most highly prized addresses in the capital.
-Surrounded by world class restaurants and bars, and the most exclusive shops on Bond Street, property in Mayfair is desired the world over.
+In the heart of traditional London, Mayfair is one of the most prized addresses in the capital - and in the world.
+Surrounded by world class eateries and the most exclusive shops on Bond Street, this residential area is synonymous with affluence and luxury.

 The History of Mayfair

 Mayfair’s history is that it was originally a rural village surrounded by farmlands and muddy fields.
 The area was transformed between the mid-17th and mid-18th century by a number of landlords, the most important of them being the Grosvenor family.
 Sir Richard Grosvenor inherited land in the area and built the upmarket Grosvenor Square which paved the way for the makings of modern Mayfair.